oxen-io/session-push-notification-server/DOCUMENTATION.md

       re-subscriptions happen more frequently than once every 14 days.

-    - a signature is signed using the account's Ed25519 private key (or Ed25519 subkey, if using subkey authentication with a subkey_tag), and signs the value:
+    - a signature is signed using the account's Ed25519 private key (or Ed25519 subkey, if using subkey authentication with a subkey_tag, for future closed group subscriptions), and signs the value:

       "MONITOR" || HEX(ACCOUNT) || SIG_TS || DATA01 || NS[0] || "," || ... || "," || NS[n]